An Adaptive Mixer Allocation Algorithm for the Quantum Alternating Operator Ansatz: The Adaptive Mixer Allocation strategy for the QAOA+

 \subsection{The construction of the initial pre-trained PQC}

-In the AMA algorithm, the initial pre-trained PQC is first constructed using a single layer of the QAOA+ ansatz.
-During the implementation of the mixer unitary operation \( e^{-\mathrm{i}\beta_1 H_B} \), to reduce the number of mixers, only a subset of qubits is randomly selected for applying the mixers.
+In the AMA-QAOA+ algorithm, the initial pre-trained PQC is first constructed using a single layer of the QAOA+ ansatz, corresponding to the dashed box in Figure~\ref{adaptive_qaoa+}.
+During the implementation of the mixer unitary operation, to reduce the number of mixers, only a subset of qubits is randomly selected for applying the mixers.
 Given that the implementation cost of single-qubit rotation gates \( R_z \) is relatively low, these \( R_z \) gates are applied to all qubits when constructing the target unitary operator.
 Once the initial circuit is built, its parameters are randomly initialized.
-The parameters are subsequently optimized using a classical optimizer, yielding the optimized PQC, denoted as \( U_{\text{init}} \).
+The parameters are subsequently optimized using a classical optimizer, yielding the pre-trained PQC, denoted as \( U_{\text{init}}(\gamma_{1}^{*},\beta_{1}^{*}) \), where $\gamma_{1}^{*}$ and $\beta_{1}^{*}$ are the relevant optimized parameters of the first ansatz.